 I currently have a list of foods I would like to prepare should I come across the ingredients while grocery shopping.
 Yesterday presented me with an opportunity to recreate yet another Malaysian favorite that I have not had for a while.
 I was excited when I saw pineapples being sold at $2.50 each!
 I eyed some mangoes and jicama on the next isle and quickly made up my mind that I will try making Rojak.

 When I make Chili Con Carne, I use chocolate in the sauce.
 Why not use dark chocolate for this rojak sauce?
 The color and consistency is right.
-There is only one way to find out if the taste is right and hence my version of rojak in the west!
+There is only one way to find out if the taste is right and hence this Spicy Chocolate Rojak is my version of rojak in the west!
 I can’t be more happy with the results.
 You have to give this a try.

 - To make the sauce, combine all sauce ingredients in a small saucepan.
-Cook stirring until chocolate and sugar are melted and a thick smooth sauce forms.
-Remove and allow to cool slightly.
+Cook stirring until chocolate and sugar have melted and a thick smooth sauce forms.
+Remove and allow it to cool.

 - Serve immediately.